agajdosi/diplomantky3/README.md

 Functions are stored at `packages/<packaga_name>/<function_name>`.

-build the function: `doctl serverless deploy . --remote-build` or deploy automatically: `doctl serverless watch .`
+Build the functions: `doctl serverless deploy . --remote-build`
+Warning: use the `--remote-build` flag as otherwise the dependencies will not be installed properly.

 get URL of function: `doctl sls fn get core/login --url`
 run function: `doctl serverless functions invoke core/login`